Estimating kitchen remodel costs with a remodel calculator

 How much is the average cost of a kitchen remodel?
 My ~150 sq. ft. kitchen cost around $20-$25k.
 A very small kitchen could be done for around $10k… and larger or fancier kitchens can cost $100k+.

 That's a wide range, I know.
 There's a lot more to it than the raw number.
 This post is my guide to controlling kitchen remodel costs, staying under budget, and maximizing the return from this very large investment.
-Take a look at the detailed renovation cost estimator that can help you figure out the cost for your own kitchen remodel.
-As you go through the process remember, the finished product is worth the effort!
+Also, if you are interested in remodel costs for an entire house, I would recommend reading my summary post on the subject first.

 I want to try to keep this post as straightforward as possible, so I am going to skip right to the point.
 Keeping costs under control is as simple as controlling the “C.C.C.” - the most expensive components in any kitchen remodel.